 If conventional romantic getaway ideas like strolling on sandy beaches or taking a couple spa are not your thing, then think no further and consider the ‘Land of the Thunder Dragons’ as your honeymoon destination.
 There are a number of honeymoon places in Bhutan where the main attraction lies in the tranquil woodland walk, verdant valleys, and snow-swathed mountains.
 Start your mornings with a steaming cup of tea as you get lost in the misty mountains echoing with the call of the mountain birds, and the day ends with the flickering lights on the mountain gradients creating a magical ambiance.

-So, let’s check out the top ten places in Bhutan where you can redefine romance in the midst of pristine nature and whisk your maiden off her feet!
+So, let’s check out the 10 best honeymoon places in Bhutan where you can redefine romance in the midst of pristine nature and whisk your maiden off her feet!

 1. Paro Valley